 Astrazeneca (AZN) Gains As Market Dips: What You Should Know

-Prior to today's trading, shares of the pharmaceutical had lost 4.34% over the past month.
-This has lagged the Medical sector's loss of 1.96% and was narrower than the S&P 500's loss of 5.62% in that time.
+Heading into today, shares of the pharmaceutical had lost 5.73% over the past month, lagging the Medical sector's loss of 5.23% and the S&P 500's loss of 3.32% in that time.

-Astrazeneca will be looking to display strength as it nears its next earnings release.
-In that report, analysts expect Astrazeneca to post earnings of $0.78 per share.
-This would mark year-over-year growth of 73.33%.
-Our most recent consensus estimate is calling for quarterly revenue of $10.46 billion, up 27.26% from the year-ago period.
+Wall Street will be looking for positivity from Astrazeneca as it approaches its next earnings report date.
+The company is expected to report EPS of $0.78, up 73.33% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $10.46 billion, up 27.26% from the prior-year quarter.

-Any recent changes to analyst estimates for Astrazeneca should also be noted by investors.
+It is also important to note the recent changes to analyst estimates for Astrazeneca.
 These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 1.08% lower.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 1.08% lower.
 Astrazeneca is holding a Zacks Rank of #3 (Hold) right now.

-Investors should also note Astrazeneca's current valuation metrics, including its Forward P/E ratio of 18.35.
-This valuation marks a premium compared to its industry's average Forward P/E of 12.54.
+In terms of valuation, Astrazeneca is currently trading at a Forward P/E ratio of 19.04.
+For comparison, its industry has an average Forward P/E of 12.63, which means Astrazeneca is trading at a premium to the group.

-It is also worth noting that AZN currently has a PEG ratio of 1.13.
+Investors should also note that AZN has a PEG ratio of 1.17 right now.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Large Cap Pharmaceuticals was holding an average PEG ratio of 2.12 at yesterday's closing price.
+The Large Cap Pharmaceuticals was holding an average PEG ratio of 2.07 at yesterday's closing price.

 The Large Cap Pharmaceuticals industry is part of the Medical sector.
-This industry currently has a Zacks Industry Rank of 156, which puts it in the bottom 39% of all 250+ industries.
+This group has a Zacks Industry Rank of 155, putting it in the bottom 39% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.